Information On U.S. Trademark Specimens Of Use, “Actual Use” & “Intent-To-Use” Applications

 In the United States, trademark rights in a mark are based on “actual use” of the name in commerce; consequently, an owner must actually be utilizing the mark in commerce for the particular goods or services in order to acquire rights in the name (mark).
 Thus, in order to protect a name, a federal or state trademark application can be filed with the appropriate state department or the United States Patent and Trademark Office (“U.S.P.T.O.”).
 In America, a trademark application can proceed on an “actual-use” or an “intent-to-use” basis; therefore, an application can either be filed for a mark that is currently in use (an “actual use” application) or for one that the owner intends to use (an “intent-to-use” application).

 An “intent-to-use” application is one that is filed prior to actually utilizing a mark in order to “reserve” a particular name for a specific good or service.
 The mark must then actually be used in commerce within six months after a Notice of Allowance (“NOA”) is issued by the U.S.P.T.O.
 Once a mark is used, a Statement of Use (“SOU”) must be filed with the U.S.P.T.O.
 In situations where the trademark owner is not ready to proceed and begin “using” the mark in commerce, they may instead seek and file an extension to lengthen the time period to file the required Statement of Use.
 Each extension provides the owner with an additional six (6) month period to begin utilizing the mark and file the necessary document (the Statement of Use).
-The time to file a Statement of Use may be extended by the applicant up to five times after the Notice of Allowance is used for additional six (6) month periods.
+The time to file a Statement of Use may be extended by the applicant up to five times after the Notice of Allowance is issued for additional six (6) month periods.

 In addition to using the mark in commerce, an applicant must also submit a suitable specimen to the U.S.P.T.O. when applying for protection.
 An appropriate specimen must be one that depicts the mark being used in commerce for the particular listed good(s).
 For example, if a mark is for providing “live performance” services in Class 041, copies of any live performance flyers or advertisements containing the mark could be submitted as specimens.
 Additionally, if a mark is being registered in class 025 for clothing items such as t-shirts or pants, a flyer or other advertisement showing the clothing items available for sale with a listed price and a way to purchase them could suffice.
 Similar, for class 014 for jewelry, such as bracelets and necklaces, a screen-shot of the product available for sale on an online website or an in-store flyer containing the items and prices may also work.